June Gardening Check List & Tips

 • Apply Step 2 (T&C Premium Lawn Food) if you didn’t do it in May.

-• Kill dandelions and other lawn weeds with Fertilome Weed Out.
+• Kill dandelions and other lawn weeds with Fertilome Weed Free Zone.
 Don’t spray if the temperature is likely to exceed 85 degrees that day.

 • Set your lawn mower blade high (2 – 3″) to encourage deeper drought-resistant roots.
 The longer grass will keep the ground cooler and require less water.